FontanaA/PySort/README.md

  sorting algorithms in a nice python script / module thing

  # Coming soon:
- bogosort, better error hadeling( specifically in the rand_list function), optional error checking / list acuracy checking in all sorting functions(except stalin sort), ther ability to revieve a least to greatest version, a new function that reverses the order of an input list, and a C version of the script.
+better error hadeling( specifically in the rand_list function), optional error checking / list acuracy checking in all sorting functions(except stalin sort), ther ability to revieve a least to greatest version, a new function that reverses the order of an input list, and a C version of the script.

  # Documentation